Hypfer/Valetudo/docs/_pages/usage/upgrading.md

    - Option 2: Download the tar.gz file and copy it with scp from your device to the robot

-      - Execute the following to copy the file
+      - Examples of how to copy the file to the robot

          ```sh
          #Example 1